kunalp-gohire/terraform-provider-outreach/README.md

 4. You will see that a user has been successfully created and an user seat claim mail has been sent to the user.

 #### Update the user
-Update the data of the user in the `main.tf` file and apply using `terraform apply`
+1. Update the data of the user in the `main.tf` file and apply using `terraform apply`

 #### Read the User Data
-Add data and output blocks in the `main.tf` file after that add email field  and user email  and run `terraform plan` to read user data
+1. Add data and output blocks in the `main.tf` file after that add email field  and user email  and run `terraform plan` to read user data

 #### Lock/Unlock the user
-Change the value of ‘locked’  from `false` to `true` or vice versa and run `terraform apply`.
+1. Change the value of ‘locked’  from `false` to `true` or vice versa and run `terraform apply`.

 #### Delete the user
  :heavy_exclamation_mark:  [IMPORTANT] : Outreach doesn’t provide an API to delete users, instead of delete they suggest to lock the user.
-To delete user from state file follow below instructions<br><br>
+To delete user from state file follow below instructions:<br><br>
-Delete the resource block of the particular user from the `main.tf` file and run `terraform apply`.
+1. Delete or comment the resource block of the particular user from the `main.tf` file and run `terraform apply`.

 #### Import a User Data
 1. Write manually a resource configuration block for the User in `main.tf`, to which the imported object will be mapped or define the empty resource block.